plantismash/documentation/docs/understanding_output/database.md

 The plantiSMASH database contains a set of precalculated results for selected species.
 These are updated every plantiSMASH version.
 See the [Changelog](../changelog/index.md) section.

-See the overview of results for plantiSMASH 2.0 database [View the PDF](../assets/images/BGCcount_tree_v2.pdf).
-The full overview of the results is availbe on the webserver at [plantiSMASH 2.0 database](https://plantismash.bioinformatics.nl/precalc/v2/).
+See an overview of results for plantiSMASH 2.0 database: [View BGC summary 2.0 database](../assets/images/v2.1_Oct2025_bgccount_spe_rectangle.pdf) | [View in circular format](../assets/images/v2.1_Oct2025_bgccount_spe_circ.pdf).

+The full overview of the results is available on the webserver at [plantiSMASH 2.0 database](https://plantismash.bioinformatics.nl/precalc/v2/).

 This directory contains **precalculated plantiSMASH database** accessible at:
 🔗 [https://plantismash.bioinformatics.nl/precalc/v2](https://plantismash.bioinformatics.nl/precalc/v2)